sagemath/trac_to_gh/Issue 3612.md

 # Issue 3612: add linkable tracebacks in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3612

 Original creator: mhansen